 Before we continue on would you be so kind as to share this article when you are done?
 It helps this site gain recognition.
 There are social icons at the bottom of the article that will link to your favorite social media platform.
 Thank you for your support, I could not do this without you!https://www.pinterest.com/amanandhisrod/trout-fishing/

 How to Catch Trout With Lures

 If you have been on this site before or have read any of my trout fishing articles, then you are aware that I love casting lures for rainbow tout.
 It doesn’t get much better than catching trout with lures.
-Using lures are a must when learning how to catch trout in a lake.
+Using lures is a must when learning how to catch trout in a lake.